netxms/netxms-doc/admin/data-collection.rst

 set of threads dedicated to data collection, called `Data Collectors`, used to gather information from the nodes according to :term:`DCI` configuration.
-You can control how many data collectors will run simultaneously, by changing server configuration parameter ``NumberOfDataCollectors``.
+You can control how many data collectors will run simultaneously, by changing server configuration parameter ``ThreadPool.DataCollector.MaxSize``.

-All configured DCIs are checked for polling requirement every second Main information about node(:guilabel:`Object Details`) can be supplemented with DCI information displayed as text(last value) on :guilabel:`Object Details`-> :guilabel:`Overview` page or in graph way on :guilabel:`Object Details`->:guilabel:`Performance` tab.

-DCI representation in text way can be configured on :ref:`dci-othe-options-label`.
-Next will be described only graph DCI representation configuration on :guilabel:`Performance` tab of :guilabel:`Object Details`.
+Node capabilities provide information about available sources for data collection in the :guilabel:`Overview`-> :guilabel:`Capabilities` section.
+The last values of DCIs for the node can be found on the :guilabel:`Data Collection` tab.
+Additionally, specific DCIs can be displayed in the :guilabel:`Overview`` -> :guilabel:`Last Values section` or as a graph on the :guilabel:`Performance` tab.
+More details about DCI display configuration options can be found in the :ref:`Other options <dci-other-options-label>` and :ref:`Performance View <dci-performance-view>` chapters.

-Multiple DCIs can be grouped in one graph.
-To group them use the same group name in "Group" field. and if DCI needs to be polled, appropriate polling request is placed into internal data polling queue.
+All configured DCIs are checked for polling requirement every second.
+If DCI needs to be polled, appropriate polling request is placed into internal data polling queue.
 First available data collector will pick up the request and gather information from the node according to DCI configuration.
 If a new value was received successfully, it's being stored in the database, and thresholds are checked.
 After threshold checking, data collector is ready for processing new request.
+If DCI is unsuported it will be polled only every tenth poll, this is not configurable.
 Processing of a newly received metric value is outlined on the figure below.

 .. figure:: _images/dci_param_proc.png